Waitress CV Example, Writing Tips & Questions

 I go to the gym five days a week and spend my downtime doing yoga and biking.
 I volunteer for multiple community charities in my local community.
 I also enjoy cooking and researching traditional French cooking techniques.

-The professional summary of a CV for a waitress should highlight your top skills and work accomplishments.
+The personal statement, also known as the professional summary or summary statement of a CV for a waitress should highlight your top skills and work accomplishments.
 Read the job description well to determine the core qualifications and match them with the ones you possess.
-A good summary statement is only one to three sentences long and able to invite the recruiter to read the rest of your CV.
+A good summary statement is three to five sentences long and able to invite the recruiter to read the rest of your CV.

 Skills